Rustfy/aws-bootcamp-cruddur-2023/journal/week0.md

 # Prerequisites
-I have managed to complete the prerequisites of the bootcamp, as described by Andrew and the team into the [FREE AWS Cloud Project Bootcamp](https://www.youtube.com/watch?v=8b8SvQHc4Pk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv) Playlist, the requirements was as below:
+I have managed to complete the prerequisites of the bootcamp, as described by Andrew and the instructors into the [FREE AWS Cloud Project Bootcamp](https://www.youtube.com/watch?v=8b8SvQHc4Pk&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv) Playlist, the requirements was as below:
 - Create a DVCS account(GitHub Account): I already have one.
 - Create CDE account: I have created Gitpod Account, and i'm planing to activate Github Codespaces Account once reaching the Gitpod free tier limit.
 - Create an AWS account: Successfully created with the free tier.